 Over the years the ballpark also hosted night wrestling at times featuring Vancouver's Jack Forsgren a well known wrestler and fire fighter.
 Several noteworthy baseball teams also came to play in Chilliwack.
 Some of these teams were the Vancouver Asahis (Japanese-Canadians,) the American travelling all-star baseball teams called the House of David and two African-American teams named the Detroit Colored Giants and the St. Louis Blues.

 Although no reasons were given for the end of night baseball at the Young Road ballpark it would appear the last game under the lights was played in August 1938 between the Chilliwack Cherries and the Merritt Gordons.
 In 1945 the park was subdivided into lots and sold to returned veterans.
+Although we are fortunate to have a number of baseball artifacts in the collection we would certainly be interested in learning of others.
+The collection does include a number of trophies, and gloves but we do not have any bats, tickets or programs.

 Image 1: Chilliwack's Young Road Ballpark.